w3slley/covid19-portugal-wikipedia/README.md

 - Run tests with `pytest -v tests/test_global.py` to check if the script works with the format from the latest DGS report.
 - If all the tests pass, run the command `python3 setup.py`.
 - Go to the folder `output/` and:
-    - copy the content of the file `PortugalCovid-19-Statistics.txt` to [Portugal's Covid-19 pandemic english wikipedia page](https://en.wikipedia.org/w/index.php?title=COVID-19_pandemic_in_Portugal/Statistics&action=edit).
+    - copy the content of the file `PortugalCovid-19-Statistics.txt` into [Portugal's Covid-19 pandemic english wikipedia page](https://en.wikipedia.org/w/index.php?title=COVID-19_pandemic_in_Portugal/Statistics&action=edit).
-- To contribute to the portuguese page, go to the folder `output/portuguese` and copy the content of the files `GraphsCasesByAgeAndGender.txt` and `TimelineGraphs.txt` to the sections [Casos por idade e sexo](https://pt.wikipedia.org/w/index.php?title=Pandemia_de_COVID-19_em_Portugal&action=edit&section=27) and [Gráfico da evolução dos casos](https://pt.wikipedia.org/w/index.php?title=Pandemia_de_COVID-19_em_Portugal&action=edit&section=28), respectively.
+- To contribute to the portuguese page, go to the folder `output/portuguese` and copy the content of the files `GraphsCasesByAgeAndGender.txt` and `TimelineGraphs.txt` into the sections [Casos por idade e sexo](https://pt.wikipedia.org/w/index.php?title=Pandemia_de_COVID-19_em_Portugal&action=edit&section=27) and [Gráfico da evolução dos casos](https://pt.wikipedia.org/w/index.php?title=Pandemia_de_COVID-19_em_Portugal&action=edit&section=28), respectively.

 ## Example of charts
 ![](images/daily_cases.png)